This briefing covers the scale of immigration and net migration in the UK since the early 2000s and under the post-Brexit immigration system.

 British citizens in the data

 Finally, note that headline net migration statistics often include the net migration of British citizens.
 British citizens have traditionally had negative net migration, i.e. more of them leave than arrive in any given year.
-Including them in the estimates is useful in some circumstances, for example to calculate the overall contribution of international mobility to population growth.
+Including them in the estimates is useful in some circumstances, such as when calculating the overall contribution of international mobility to population growth.
 However, British emigration is generally not very relevant to policy discussions.
 This briefing provides figures both including and excluding UK citizens.

 The UK has experienced broadly similar levels of migration compared to other high-income countries, on average, over the past few decades